Massipssa/ansible/docs/concepts.md

 # Ansible

-- **Pull configuration:** Salves check periodically from master
+- **Pull configuration:** Slaves check periodically from master
 - **Push configuration:** Master push config to slaves.
-In this case we don't need Ansible to be installed in slaves
+In this case we don't need Ansible to be installed in the slaves.

 ## Architecture

 - **Nodes**
   - Control machine
   - Remote machine
 - Control machine and remote machines communicate using SSH

-# Playbooks
+## Playbooks

 - Describe the instructions to execute
 - Run a playbook: ````ansible-playbook [playbook_name.yml]````
 - Example: